arqex/react-datetime/migrateToV3.md

 It might seem to be working ok but [some props have changed](#whats-new-in-react-datetime-v3) and, even if they don't break your app, your pickers might be behaving a little bit differently.

 We should better search for the following props in our code and replace them as recommended in the points below:
+* Search for `disableCloseOnClickOutside`.
+If you are using it, replace it for `closeOnClickOutside={false}`.
+* Search for `<Datetime>` components using `onBlur` or `onFocus`.
+Replace those props by `onClose` or `onOpen`. `onOpen` doesn't receive any paramter anymore, so don't try to access to them.
+* Search for `onViewModeChange`.
+If you find it, rename it by `onNavigate`.
+* Search for `Datetime.setView`.
+If you were using this imperative method, replace it by `Datetime.navigate`.

+Those are the main changes that might break your app, if you weren't able to find any of those, react-datetime v3 should keep working as usual in your project.

 ## What's new in react-datetime v3
 Version 3 is a big refactor of react-datetime.
 We have tried to not to change the API drastically, but some of the props has been renamed or removed, trying to make them clearer for the developer.
 A complete list of changes is: